Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Details of 4DHOISolver

 \subsection{Preprocess App}

-In Sec.~3.2, we mention that video tracking is required to obtain mask sequences of humans and objects for subsequent reconstruction.
-For TikTok videos, we identify the first frame where human-object interaction begins and manually annotate the masks of the human and object in that frame, providing point prompts for complete tracking using SAM2.
+To streamline the collection of in-the-wild videos, we develop a custom video processing application.
+Specifically, we first download candidate videos from platforms such as TikTok and record their source URLs.
+To ensure dataset diversity and prevent redundancy, each URL is queried against our database for deduplication; only newly discovered videos are retained and saved.
+Annotators then assign specific object categories to each video.
+Since internet videos frequently contain rapid scene changes, we apply an automatic shot transition detection algorithm to temporally segment the raw video into continuous, single-shot clips.
+From these, annotators select up to three high-quality clips per video that best capture the target human-object interactions.

-Fig.~\ref{fig:supple_preprocess} illustrates our annotation workflow.
-We separately annotate prompt points for the human and object and display the segmentation results to ensure accurate subsequent tracking.
+Following this data curation pipeline, as mentioned in Sec.~3.1, video tracking is required to obtain spatio-temporally consistent mask sequences for the subsequent 4D reconstruction.
+For each selected clip, we identify the starting frame of the interaction and manually provide point prompts for both the human and the object.
+These prompts are then fed into SAM2~\cite{sam2} to extract the complete mask sequences.
+As illustrated in Fig.~\ref{fig:preprocess_app}, our annotation workflow displays the segmentation results of the separately annotated prompt points to guarantee accurate tracking before proceeding to the 4DHOISolver.